 Hypercholesterolaemia/hypertriglyceridaemia

-Adverse reactions of increase in serum cholesterol or triglycerides were reported in 81.1% and 67.2% of patients, respectively.
-Of those, mild or moderate adverse reactions of hypercholesterolaemia or hypertriglyceridaemia occurred in 62.8% and 47.9% of patients, respectively (see section 4.4).
-The median time to onset for both hypercholesterolaemia and hypertriglyceridaemia was 15 days (hypercholesterolaemia range: 1 to 784 days; hypertriglyceridaemia range: 1 to 796 days).
-The median duration of hypercholesterolaemia and hypertriglyceridaemia was 451 and 427 days, respectively.
+Adverse reactions of increase in serum cholesterol or triglycerides were reported in 79.0% and 67.5% of patients, respectively.
+Of those, mild or moderate adverse reactions of hypercholesterolaemia or hypertriglyceridaemia occurred in 59.8% and 47.2% of patients, respectively (see section 4.4).
+The median time to onset for hypercholesterolaemia and hypertriglyceridaemia was 15 days (range: 1 to 1921 days) and 16 days (range: 1 to 1921 days), respectively.
+The median duration of hypercholesterolaemia and hypertriglyceridaemia was 526 and 519 days, respectively.

 Central nervous system effects

-CNS adverse reactions were primarily cognitive effects (27.7%), mood effects (21.0%), speech effects (8.2%) and psychotic effects (6.5%), and were generally mild, transient, and reversible spontaneously upon dose delay and/or dose reduction (see sections 4.2 and 4.4).
-The most frequent cognitive effect of any grade was memory impairment (11.3%), and the most frequent Grade 3 or 4 reactions were confusional state and cognitive disorder (1.7% and 0.8%, respectively).
-The most frequent mood effect of any grade was anxiety (6.5%), and the most frequent Grade 3 and 4 reactions were irritability and (0.8% 0.4%, and 0.4%, respectively).
-The most frequent speech effect of any grade was dysarthria (4.0%), and the Grade 3 or 4 reactions were dysarthria, slow speech and speech disorder (0.2% each).
-The most frequent psychotic effect of any grade was hallucination (3.7%) and the most frequent Grade 3 or 4 reactions were hallucination, hallucination auditory, hallucination visual, (0.3% each).
-Median time to onset for cognitive, mood, speech and psychotic effects was 109, 43, 49 and 23 days, respectively.
-Median duration of cognitive, mood, speech and psychotic effects was 223, 143, 147 and 74 days, respectively.
+CNS adverse reactions were primarily cognitive effects (27.4%), mood effects (21.4%), speech effects (8.2%) and psychotic effects (6.9%), and were generally mild, transient, and reversible spontaneously upon dose delay and/or dose reduction (see sections 4.2 and 4.4).
+The most frequent cognitive effect of any grade was memory impairment (10.8%), and the most frequent Grade 3 or 4 reactions were confusional state and cognitive disorder (1.6% and 0.7%, respectively).
+The most frequent mood effect of any grade was anxiety (7.3%), and the most frequent Grade 3 and 4 reactions were irritability (0.7%), depression (0.4%), anxiety, agitation and bipolar I disorder (0.2% each).
+The most frequent speech effect of any grade was dysarthria (3.8%), and the Grade 3 or 4 reactions were dysarthria (0.4%), slow speech and speech disorder (0.2% each).
+The most frequent psychotic effect of any grade was hallucination (2.7%), and the most frequent Grade 3 or 4 reactions were hallucination auditory, hallucination visual, delusion, acute psychosis and schizophrenic disorder (0.2% each).
+Median time to onset for cognitive, mood, speech and psychotic effects was 129, 57, 58 and 27 days, respectively.
+Median duration of cognitive, mood, speech and psychotic effects was 270, 145, 147 and 84 days, respectively.

 Hypertension

-Adverse reactions of hypertension were reported in 13% of patients from Study A and CROWN (B7461006).
-Of those, mild or moderate adverse reactions of hypertension occurred in 6.9% of patients (see section 4.4).
-The median time to onset of hypertension was 208 days (range: 1 to 1028 days).
-The median duration of hypertension was 219 days.
+Adverse reactions of hypertension were reported in 14.8% of patients from Study A, CROWN (B7461006) and Study B (B7461027).
+Of those, mild or moderate adverse reactions of hypertension occurred in 8.8% of patients (see section 4.4).
+The median time to onset of hypertension was 295 days (range: 1 to 1990 days).
+The median duration of hypertension was 505 days.

 Hyperglycaemia

-Adverse reactions of hyperglycaemia were reported in 9.2% of patients from Study A and CROWN (B7461006).
-Of those, mild or moderate adverse reactions of hyperglycaemia occurred in 6.1% of patients (see section 4.4).
-The median time to onset of hyperglycaemia was 145 days (range: 1 to 1058 days).
-The median duration of hyperglycaemia was 113 days.
+Adverse reactions of hyperglycaemia were reported in 9.7% of patients from Study A, CROWN (B7461006) and Study B (B7461027).
+Of those, mild or moderate adverse reactions of hyperglycaemia occurred in 6.0% of patients (see section 4.4).
+The median time to onset of hyperglycaemia was 148 days (range: 1 to 1637 days).
+The median duration of hyperglycaemia was 118 days.

 Reporting of suspected adverse reactions